yetianmed/subcortex/README.md

 ## Data and Code

-The remainder of this document is organized according to the folders comprising this repository.
+The rest of this document is sectioned according to folders.
 Each folder corresponds to a key processing step in the pipeline used to map the the new atlas.
-Folders store MATLAB code (*.m)
+Folders store MATLAB code (*.m) and relevant data.

-Data and code (MATLAB, *.m) related to:

-**demo.m** provides data description and analysis demo.

-MATLAB code is provided in **functions**.

-Each folder below corresponds to one of the main sections in the manuscript, containing relevant source data and computed metrics:
+The minimally pre-processed MRI data used for this project can be downloaded from [ConnectomeDB](https://db.humanconnectome.org/app/template/Login.vm).

+**demo.m** provides a demonstration of the pipeline and shows how the different functions can be integrated.
+This should be your first port of call.

+Auxiliary functons are stored in the [functions](/functions/) folder.

 ### MapGradient